digital SLR guide

 There are a large number of lenses with wide maximum apertures (that let in more light) and many digital SLRs can be set to high ISOs (increasing the camera's sensitivity to light).

-When you use a slow shutter speed, it blurs any objects in the photo that are in motion.
+When you use slow shutter speeds, it blurs subjects in motion.

-Slow shutter speeds are commonly used to turn cascading water into a smooth sheet, and to show motion in crowded spaces.
+Slow shutter speeds are commonly used to turn cascading water into smooth sheets, and to illustrate that a subject is in motion.

-Let's say that you're taking a photo of Niagara falls in the middle of the day, and want to use a slow shutter speed to blur the water.
+Let's say that you're taking a photo of some waterfalls in the middle of the day, and want to use a slow shutter speed to blur the water.

 If it's a bright sunny day, you won't be able to.